goodekat/WhoseEgg/to-do-list.md

 Testing:

-- Need to test that different computer types work with Excel and csv uploads
+- Need to test that different computer types work with Excel and csv uploads (ask Heike how to do this)
     - Some people were getting errors with the Excel file saying something about “subscript out of bounds”

 Other: